dougie181/prostar-strategy/it strategy starter.md

 - Continued growth and partnership with Bunnings as primary customer
 - Existing Acumatica investment will be protected rather than replaced
 - Business appetite for ROI-driven IT investments with clear business cases
-- 150-person organization size and complexity levels remain relatively stable
+- 150-person organisation size and complexity levels remain relatively stable
 - China sourcing and 3PL distribution model continues as primary operational approach

 **Technology Assumptions:**